In re Willis Towers Watson plc Proxy Litigation

 |May 25, 2021||

 Claim Filing Deadline.
 Claim Forms must be postmarked no later than May 25, 2021 to be eligible for a payment from the Settlements.
-A single claim form can be submitted for both Settlements.
+A single claim form should be submitted for both Settlements.

 The complaint in this matter was filed on November 21, 2017, and brought on behalf of all Towers Watson & Co. (“Towers”) shareholders as of October 1, 2015, the date Towers shareholders were eligible to vote on the merger between Willis Group Holdings plc (“Willis”) and Towers (the “Merger”).
 Defendants in this action are Willis Towers Watson plc (“Willis Towers Watson” or the “Company”), Towers, Willis, Towers’ former Chairman and CEO John Haley (“Haley”), Willis’ former CEO Dominic Casserley (“Casserley”), ValueAct Capital Management, L.P. (“ValueAct”), and ValueAct’s former CEO Jeffrey Ubben (“Ubben”).